intuitivation/LoRA-Lens/README.md

 ## 💚 Support Development

 LoRA Lens is built and maintained by Jon Wright.
+I have many amazing projects I definitely need help with, coders and financing, and I would love to do this full-time if the world permitted.
+Being a single father with the most amazing daughter who's on the spectrum makes this a challenge.
+If you want to join me, I need you.
+If this program does anything for you, just wait till you hear what I have planned: the end of the AI monopoly.
 Your support helps keep development active!

 ### Purchase a License

 - 💼 [**Pro License - $299**](https://intuitivation.gumroad.com/l/LoRALens-Pro) - Commercial use + Pro features
 - 🏢 [**Studio License - $599**](https://intuitivation.gumroad.com/l/LoRALens-Studio) - Sell .loradb files + unlimited collections

 ### Sponsor Development

 - ⭐ **Star this repo** - Helps others discover LoRA Lens
 - 💚 **GitHub Sponsors** - Monthly support *(coming soon)*